HannahCondada/HannahCondada1/README.md

 📱 Contact Number: +63 966 406 9386<br>
 🎓 Education: Incoming 4th year, Bachelor's Degree in Computer Science, New Era University<br><br>

+## Hey there! 🙋🏽‍♀️<br>
-Hey there! 🙋🏽‍♀️ I'm Hannah L. Condada, a fierce and driven Computer Science student stepping into my fourth year at New Era University.
+I'm Hannah L. Condada, a fierce and driven Computer Science student stepping into my fourth year at New Era University.
 With a rock-solid foundation in programming and a flair for software development, I'm always on the hunt for new technologies and methodologies to amp up my skills.<br><br>
 Throughout my academic adventure, I've dived deep into various programming languages and frameworks, gaining hands-on experience that's itching to be put to real-world use.
 Check out my GitHub repositories to see the cool projects and assignments I've tackled, showcasing my relentless commitment to learning and growth.<br><br>